 see comment above

-Ditto
+Please see reply to Methods comment.

 Discussion:

 This starts just before “Research Opportunities”.
 You can keep these sections but there should be more preamble before jumping right into research opportunities.
 I suggest a general paragraph(s) that segue into your subsections of “research opportunities”, “future research”.
 In the Discussion you should address again some of the broader issues from the Introduction, e.g. how could spatial (depth) distribution changes anticipated under climate change for some population be tackled by survey design exploration now so that we can continue to track these changing populations 20 years down the road and do not lose the signal.
 How can this software help with that?